 Maybe it is the Easter Bunny or just that it is Spring!
 Whatever it is, you can’t go wrong serving carrots for Easter, especially these sweet Honey Glazed Carrots.
 What makes them even better is that they fit into a Gluten-Free or Paleo diet as well.

-Of course, these Honey Glazed Carrots make an excellent side dish for other holiday dinners as well, such as Thanksgiving or Christmas.
+Of course, these Honey Glazed Carrots make an excellent side dish to go with Glazed Peach Spiral Ham for other holiday dinners as well, such as Thanksgiving or Christmas.

 When I was a kid, carrots were my favorite vegetable.
 They were so sweet, buttery and crunchy.
 They were about the only vegetable I would eat back then.
 I did not like vegetables as a kid except for peas and carrots.
 However, if my parents served sweet carrots for a holiday dinner, I gobbled those up!